clamsproject/mmif/specifications/notes/vocabulary-redesign.md

 - all media that are input to processing are in the media list versus only media that we were given originally are in the media list
 - we process media versus we process documents (for the former we can still type media as some kind of document)

+<u>Update</u>: we all seem to prefer using text documents in views as thew slightly cleaner option.